It’s time for this year’s State of the

-Published on Wednesday, October 5, 2022 and tagged with academia and talks.
+Published on Wednesday, October 5, 2022 and tagged with talks.

 I’m starting to do some speaking again, and now that Japan has opened